Effects of climate change on plant biodiversity: Changes in life-cycles

 Plants typically reside in locations that are beneficial to their life histories.
 The timing of phenological events such as flowering and leaf production, are often related to environmental variables, including temperature, which can be altered by climate change.
 Changing environments are, therefore, expected to lead to changes in life cycle events, and these have been recorded for many species of plants, therefore, many plant species are considered to be adequate indicators of climate change.
 These changes have the potential to lead to the asynchrony between species, or to change competition between plants.
 Both the insect pollinators and plant populations will eventually become extinct due to the uneven and confusing connection that is caused by the change of climate.
 Flowering times in British plants for example have changed, leading to annual plants flowering earlier than perennials, and insect pollinated plants flowering earlier than wind pollinated plants; with potential ecological consequences.
 Other observed effects also include the lengthening in growing seasons of certain agricultural crops such as wheat and maize.
 A recently published study has used data recorded by the writer and naturalist Henry David Thoreau to confirm effects of climate change on the phenology of some species in the area of Concord, Massachusetts.
 Another life-cycle change is a warmer winter which can lead to summer rainfall or summer drought.

 Ultimately, climate change can affect the phenology and interactions of many plant species, and depending on its effect, can make it difficult for a plant to be productive.

 Indirect impacts

 All species are likely to be directly impacted by the changes in environmental conditions discussed above, and also indirectly through their interactions with other species.
 While direct impacts may be easier to predict and conceptualise, it is likely that indirect impacts are equally important in determining the response of plants to climate change.
 A species whose distribution changes as a direct result of climate change may invade the range of another species or be invaded, for example, introducing a new competitive relationship or altering other processes such as carbon sequestration.

 The range of a symbiotic fungi associated with plant roots (i.e., mycorrhizae) may directly change as a result of altered climate, resulting in a change in the plant's distribution.

+The ongoing decline of animal populations has reduced the capacity of plants across the globe to disperse their seeds by an estimated 60%, severely limiting their ability to shift ranges in response to climate change.

+Long-term monitoring data indicate that local plant diversity has declined by approximately 4% per decade in areas with little change in precipitation, while increasing by approximately 11% per decade where precipitation change has been observed to be greater.

+Climate change can interact with ozone pollution, as ozone pollution makes plants lose more water through transpiration.